-International Conference on the Politics and Ethics of Infection
+International Conference on the Politics and Ethics of Infection, PEI 2015

 Venue: The University of Sydney, venue TBA

-The Politics and Ethics of Infection Node within the Marie Bashir Institute for Infectious Diseases and Biosecurity will be hosting an international conference on the Politics and Ethics of Infection from 10 to 13 December 2015, at the University of Sydney.
+The Politics and Ethics of Infection Node within the Marie Bashir Institute for Infectious Diseases and Biosecurity in co-operation with the Centre for Values, Ethics and the Law in Medicine will be hosting an international conference on the Politics and Ethics of Infection from 10 to 13 December 2015, at the University of Sydney.
 A call for papers will be issued shortly.

 Researchers from all disciplines with an interest in the ethics and politics of intensification, resistance, surveillance, communication, migration and movement, research and one health/ecology in relation to infectious disease, are encouraged to participate.

 INQUIRIES: PEI 2015 Inquiries.

 Visit the conference website and join our mailing list to receive conference news & updates.